Raman Tuning

 Gain Achieved on Tuning Complete : 15.7 dB

-For more details about the Raman tuning status, see Raman tuning status, and for details about Raman tuning parameters, see Raman tuning parameters.
+For more information about Raman tuning status, see Raman tuning status.
+For information about Raman tuning parameters, see Raman tuning parameters.

 Procedure

-The entries highlighted in bold show the previous Raman tuning fail reason and timestamps.
+The entries highlighted in bold show the previous Raman tuning failure reason and timestamps.

 Example:

-/*View Detailed Raman tuning status of all controllers*/
+/*View detailed Raman tuning status for all controllers*/

 RP/0/RP0/CPU0:ios#show olc raman-tuning details